ouillie/terminalle/README.md

 ### Shortcuts

-If you use a GNOME-based desktop environment (including Unity or Cinnamon), or KDE, Terminalle can manage keyboard shortcuts for you:
+If you use GNOME or KDE,
+Terminalle can manage keyboard shortcuts for you:

 ```bash